Grand Larceny and Petty Larceny Defense

 Defendants charged with Petit or Petty Larceny may be eligible in certain counties for a deferral program.
 This program allows the charge to be dismissed after a period of probation, payment of restitution and completion of community service hours.
 The official deferral program requires a plea of guilty.
 The court withholds a finding of guilt and if the client satisfies the required conditions, the charge is dismissed.
 Effective March 1, 2021, someone who successfully completes a deferral program may be eligible for expungement of the original arrest.
 The new Virginia statute §19.2-298.02 allows for expungement in this circumstance with the agreement of the prosecutor.

 Attorney Yeargan can help clients charged with this offense keep their record clean.
 Contact his office today for help with defending this type of charge in a Juvenile and Domestic Relations Court, General District Court or Circuit Court in the Commonwealth of Virginia.

 If you have been charged with Grand Larceny, Petit Larceny, Concealment of Merchandise, Shoplifting, or any theft charge in Virginia – contact Attorney Yeargan today.
-He has successfully defended thousand of clients against criminal charges in Virginia over 22 years of practice.
-To discuss your case and legal defense options, call directly or send an online message today.
+He has successfully defended thousand of clients against criminal charges in Virginia over 24 years of practice.
+To discuss your case and legal defense options, call directly at 703-352-9044 or send an online message today.
 Don't move forward with court proceedings alone.
 Enlist the assistance of an experienced lawyer with knowledge of the local court system.